How anti-abortion politicians are trying to shut down Planned Parenthood — and what you can do to fight back

-Extreme politicians, led by Vice President-elect Mike Pence and Health and Human Services Secretary designee Tom Price, want to shut down Planned Parenthood.
+Extreme politicians, led by Vice President Mike Pence and Health and Human Services Secretary Alex Azar, want to shut down Planned Parenthood.
 One of their key tactics is to push legislation misleadingly named “defunding” Planned Parenthood — a cruel ploy that would punish women and hit people with low incomes, people living in rural communities, and people of color the hardest.

 Why are Planned Parenthood health centers so important?

 Because Planned Parenthood is the nation’s leading reproductive health care provider and advocate.
 Its health centers provide supportive reproductive health care to 2.4 million people in a year.
 An estimated one in five women has relied on Planned Parenthood health centers for care in her lifetime.
 That’s why a majority of Americans support Planned Parenthood, and why so many people are saying #IStandWithPP.

 Here is everything you need to know about these attacks on Planned Parenthood patients in Congress and the devastation they would wreak on women’s health care.

 2.4 million people a year would lose access to birth control, cancer screenings, STD, tests and more.